angelicamacias/python_beginner/conditionals/README.md

 if (conditional):
  print("the conditional is true!")
 ```
-dobles colons after the conditional "if" and for syntax is very imporant the space
-after the command "print" for indicate that this command is into the conditioal.
+Dobles colons after the conditional "if" and for syntax is very imporant the space after the command "print" for indicate that this command is into the conditioal.

-We can add another conditonal with the keyword **else**, so if the first conditional
-is false then the conditional will work with the condition into the **else**.
+We can add another conditonal with the keyword **else**, so if the first conditional is false then the conditional will work with the condition into the **else**.

 ```pytho
 if (conditional):